Home / Coffee Knowledge / Our tool for calculating transport emissions

 Our tool for calculating transport emissions

-What share of the emissions generated during coffee production are caused by transportation?
-We've developed a calculator that can help you calculate your transportation emissions.
-The calculator can also be applied to any product that involves a longer transport route, especially shipping or air transport.
+What proportion of emissions from coffee production is attributable to transport?
+We have developed a calculator that can compute the emissions from transport for you.
+The calculator can also be applied to any products that involve a longer transport route, and especially ship or air transport.

 Directly to the calculator